shelleywong/CSCI211-Course-Materials/Labs/lab12.md

 # Lab 12

-Discussion/Questions/Answers/Help on the Shapes assignment (p6)<br>
+Discussion/Questions/Answers/Help on the Shapes assignment (P6)<br>

-Attendance is still required.
-If you turn in a complete version of p6 that passes ALL tests before the start of lab, you do not have to attend.
+Attendance is required, but you do not need to submit anything to Turnin for Lab 12.
+If you turn in a complete version of P6 that passes ALL tests before the start of lab, you do not have to attend.